 - The social, cultural, and biological mechanisms that shape family life.

-- How relationships with fathers may be uniquely related to children's development and how father roles and effects may be shaped by, and in turn shape, particular mother, child, and family characteristics.
+- How relationships with fathers may be uniquely related to children's development and how father roles and effects may be shaped by, and in turn shape, mother, child, and family characteristics.

 - Mountain gorillas' family structure and parenting traits.

-The ultimate goal is to launch an initiative that will become nationally recognized over time so that The University of Arizona, Norton School, and the McClelland Institute will be the center of expertise in father's, parenting and family research.
-The scholarly foundation of this initiative will be development of systematic, collaborative research capacity in fathers, parenting, and families, which will enable the launch and support of signature studies that will achieve growing importance over time.
+The ultimate goal is to launch an initiative that will become nationally recognized over time so that The University of Arizona, Norton School, and the Frances McClelland Institute will be the center of expertise in father's, parenting and family research.
+The scholarly foundation of this initiative will be the development of systematic, collaborative research capacity in fathers, parenting, and families, which will enable the launch and support of signature studies that will achieve growing importance over time.
 Complementing and extending this scholarly base will be an extension of classroom education and outreach efforts relating to fathers, parenting, and families.